UNDP-Accelerator-Labs/Financial-inclusion-toolkit/1_Getting started/values.md

 ### Digital cuts both ways

 Fintech entrepreneurs have used the potential of digital ecosystems to build new financial services on top of the existing ones.
-This is exciting, but its very efficiency is at risk of leaving behind those who are financially and/or digitally excluded.
+This is exciting, but its very efficiency is at risk of leaving further behind those who are financially and/or digitally excluded.
 The Accelerator Labs have prototyped ways that this exclusionary dynamics can be overcome by things like making digital payments in neighborhood stores.
 In a last mile context, the most important part of digital finance is analog.